Aesthetic Realism

 bullet - teaching - Eli Siegel, originator of teaching methodA note on Eli Siegel's great anti-racist essay "The Equality of Man" (1923)

 "About Five Writers Eli Siegel Refers to in “The Equality of Man” (1923): Galton, Terman, McDougall, Nietzsche, Mencken."
 Today, these famous writers are mostly forgot, except Nietzsche and, to a degree, Mencken.
 When Eli Siegel—who was to found the philosophy Aesthetic Realism in 1941—criticized them in 1923 he questioned some of the leading lights of the contemporary world for their racist notions.
-Click here for more on Eli Siegel vs. Racism.
+Click here for more on Eli Siegel's thorough and brave opposition to racism.

 Home Page: Aesthetic Realism: A New Perspective for Anthropology & Sociology